francis-collab/alu-shell/init_files_variables_and_expansions/README.md

-# Task 11: Convert binary to decimal
+# Task 13: Print number with two decimal places

 ## Description
-This script converts the binary number stored in the environment variable BINARY to decimal.
+This script prints the value of the environment variable NUM formatted to two decimal places.